 Federal Reserve System (USA)

-January indicates that the labor market has continued to strengthen and
+indicates that the labor market has continued to strengthen and that

-that economic activity has been rising at a moderate rate.
-Job gains have
+economic activity has been rising at a solid rate.
+Job gains have been

-been strong in recent months, and the unemployment rate has stayed low.
+strong, on average, in recent months, and the unemployment rate has

-Recent data suggest that growth rates of household spending and business
+declined.
+Recent data suggest that growth of household spending has picked

-On a 12-month basis, both overall inflation and inflation for items other
+12-month basis, both overall inflation and inflation for items other than

-than food and energy have continued to run below 2 percent.
-Market-based
+food and energy have moved close to 2 percent.
+Indicators of longer-term

 Consistent with its statutory mandate,